Eintracht Frankfurt: Turbulent years

-DFB Pokal and Europa League winners, Champions League participants
+DFB Pokal and Europa League winners, participation in European competitions

-Having finished in the top half in 2014-15, a season in which Eintracht's Alexander Meier was the league's top scorer, the team struggled again in 2015-16 and Niko Kovač was appointed coach in March 2016.
+Having finished in the top half in 2014–15, a season in which Eintracht's Alexander Meier was the league's top scorer, the team struggled again in 2015–16 and Niko Kovač was appointed coach in March 2016.
 Frankfurt survived only through the relegation playoff; ending the season in 16th place, they beat 1.
-FC Nürnberg 2-1 on aggregate in the playoff.
+FC Nürnberg 2–1 on aggregate in the playoff.
 In Kovač's first full year, his team survived comfortably and also reached the final of the 2017 DFB-Pokal, where they were beaten by Borussia Dortmund.

-Eintracht reached their second DFB-Pokal final in a row in 2017–18, this time winning 3–1 against heavy favourites Bayern Munich - who Kovač had already agreed to join from next season.
+Eintracht reached their second DFB-Pokal final in a row in 2017–18, this time winning 3–1 against heavy favourites Bayern Munich – who Kovač had already agreed to join from next season.
 He was replaced by Adi Hütter.

-In 2018-19, Eintracht's attacking trio of Luka Jović, Ante Rebić and Sébastien Haller won lots of praise for their outstanding performances, scoring 41 league goals and 16 Europa League goals between them and earning the nickname "the Buffalo Herd".
-Making only their second appearance in the modern Europa League, Eintracht won all six group games against Lazio, Apollon Limassol and Marseille, and beat highly-rated opponents Shakhtar Donetsk, Inter Milan and Benfica.
-In the semi-finals against Chelsea, Eintracht drew both legs 1-1 but ended up losing on penalties at Stamford Bridge.
+In 2018–19, Eintracht's attacking trio of Luka Jović, Ante Rebić and Sébastien Haller won lots of praise for their outstanding performances, scoring 41 league goals and 16 Europa League goals between them and earning the nickname "the Buffalo Herd".
+Making only their second appearance in the modern Europa League, Eintracht won all six group games against Lazio, Apollon Limassol and Marseille, and beat highly rated opponents Shakhtar Donetsk, Inter Milan and Benfica.
+In the semi-finals against Chelsea, Eintracht drew both legs 1–1 but ended up losing on penalties at Stamford Bridge.
 Chelsea would go on to win the tournament.
 Eintracht also missed out on Champions League qualification in the Bundesliga, dropping from 4th to 7th after losing their last two games.